PAALH WORKING EQUITATION

 11 - Cross wooden bridge

-12 - Using a pole to dislodge a ball off ta simulated bull
+12 - Using a pole to dislodge a ball off ta simulated

 13 - Placing a pole in a barrel